 In his personal injury practice, Mr. Goldsborough has recently pursued damage claims on behalf of clients suffering mild traumatic brain injuries (MTBI) and represented a client injured in an auto accident who had developed reflex sympathetic dystrophy, a painful and lifelong neurological disorder.
 This matter resolved with a 1.63 million dollar uninsured arbitration verdict.*

-Mr. Goldsborough settled has pursued product liability lawsuits brought on behalf of catastrophically injured clients against General Motors Corporation.
+Mr. Goldsborough has settled and pursued product liability lawsuits brought on behalf of catastrophically injured clients against General Motors Corporation.
 In one, he brought a claim on the lack of crashworthiness of the "A" pillar of the GM vehicle which caused the paralysis.
 The settlement terms are confidential at the Defendant's insistence.

 In another, Mr. Goldsborough settled a product liability lawsuit brought on behalf of a client rendered paralyzed due to the lack of a lap shoulder harness being provided in the rear seat of the General Motors vehicle.
 The terms of settlement are confidential at the Defendant's insistence.